FIN-025: Internal Investment Program for University Units

 Minimum term requirements represent the amount of time an investment, which meets a pool’s minimum average balance requirement, must be kept in the pool.
 University units failing to meet minimum term requirements may be subject to a fee and/or removal from the pool holding the funds.

-- Minimum Average Balance – At the end of each calendar quarter, Treasury Management will review the average daily balance for each investment in the Program for the past quarter to determine if any balance failed to meet the minimum average balance requirement.
+- Minimum Average Balance – At the end of each calendar quarter, Treasury Management will review the average quarter-end balance for each investment in the Program for the past quarter to determine if any balance failed to meet the minimum average balance requirement.

 - Minimum Term Requirements – At the end of each calendar quarter, Treasury Management will monitor the beginning, ending and average daily balances for investments in the Program to determine if funds have been kept in the Program for the required term.